RCIC-UCI-Public/slurm/testing/interactive.md

 srun -A npw_lab -p standard  --pty /bin/bash -i
 ```

-These  should fail (as they don't request a gres as required by current job_submit.lua)
+these  should fail (as they don't request a gres as required by current job_submit.lua)

 ```bash
 srun -A HACKATHON_GPU -p standard  --pty /bin/bash -i